MagicMirrorOrg/MagicMirror/README.md

 - **[MMM-wordnik by Vendittelli](https://github.com/SVendittelli/MMM-wordnik)** <br> Get the word of the day, its definition, and origin ...

 **Note:** If you want to build your own modules, check out the [MagicMirror² Module Development Documentation](modules)

-## Todo List

-Here is a list of various things that still have to be implemented or changed.

-- [ ] Allow show/hide animations to animate the height.
-This way, the other modules won't jump around.
-- [ ] Allow vertical centering of alerts.
-- [ ] Write all the documentation.

 ## Contributing Guidelines